kbase/kb_sdk/README.md

 - Does not require new uploaders/downloaders
 - Wrapper written in Python, Java, or Perl

-Additionally, if you are using Mac to develop, Docker requires Mac OS X >= 10.8.

 In order to follow the SDK registration instructions, you have to be an approved KBase developer.
 To become an approved KBase developer, first create a standard KBase user account through http://kbase.us.
 Once you have an account, please contact us with your username and we will help with the next steps.